Not fussed about portability and want the best desktop PC currently availbable? We’ve got you covered, whether you’re sworn to Windows or macOS.

 But before you dive in, be warned, we’re in the midst of testing the first batch of new desktop PCs to arrive this year, so our buying advice may change in the near future.

-If you can’t wait, our current recommended best overall desktop PC is the 21.5-inch 4K iMac, which offers the finest all-round performance and design.
+If you can’t wait, our current recommended best overall desktop PC is the Apple iMac 2019, which offers the finest all-round performance and design.
 If you’re after something a little cheaper the HP Pavilion Wave is the best-value desktop PC to arrive last year.

 - Stylish design

 Few PC manufacturers design desktops to look different, which is why it’s so refreshing to see the HP Pavilion Wave.
 With its spherical body and B&O branding on the front, it looks a little like a high-end wireless speaker.
 Actually, it is.

 A single driver at the top fires upwards into a parabolic reflector that shoots audio out at 360 degrees.
 The result is powerful audio with very little need to plug in external speakers.